-I-Spy resources are a staple in my classroom.
+These I-Spy resources are a staple in my classroom.
 Kindergarten kids love to play super spy and find missing numbers.
-This is an easy resource from Back To Math Stations Galore that I use to let students explore with the magnify glasses, learn how to use them properly and get their feet wet.
-We use a laminated response sheet and there’s no pressure.
+This is an easy resource from Back To Math Stations Galore that I use to let students explore with the magnifying glasses, learn how to use them properly, and get their feet wet.
+We use a laminated response sheet, and there’s no pressure.
 The object of these first stations is all about learning to use the materials and activities correctly.
-Yes, I do let them play with the materials for a bit before they get started, because I know they NEED it.
+Yes, I do let them play with the materials for a bit before they get started because I know they NEED it.
 I set my timer and let them play.
 Then when the timer goes off, it’s my turn for them to work.

 What’s a kindergarten classroom without Play-doh?
 I can’t imagine.
 I use it darn near every day, because it’s so fabulous for building fine motor.
 These Back To School Number Mats are another resource from Back To School Math Stations Galore.
 Again, the goal is to get them to start out using the materials correctly and practicing the procedures and routines.
 They do that by creating the number and then representing it in a ten frame.
-I start out small with only the numbers through 10 the first time around, and I can easily add additional numbers the second time through.
+I start out small with only the numbers through 10 the first time, and I can easily add more numbers the second time.

-Students will see this kind of station through out the school year, so giving them a good start is going to make a world of difference.
+Students will see this kind of station throughout the school year, so giving them a good start will make a world of difference.

-Spinners are another tool that students will use all year long.
-I attach my transparent spinners with tape (I used washi tape this time so you can plainly see its tape.–I always get lots of questions about how I attach my spinners.) to a cd case or a dab of hot glue works as well.
+Spinners are another tool that students will use all year long. l attach my transparent to a CD case with hot glue these days although you will see I used washi tape in these photos.
 This means that I can change out the spinner cards by simply opening the case and replacing one for another.
 Students will learn this procedure because we use it a ton when we start to differentiate.

 This particular resource is part of Back To School Spinner Math Fun Galore.
 Students will spin, count and find the corresponding number on their mat to ‘dot’ with the dauber.
 Will the dotting be perfect the first time through?
 Nope.
 They need to learn how to use them.
-So what I always do is give them a blank piece a paper and let them dot away for a couple of minutes, and then we can move on.
+So I always give them a blank piece of paper and let them dot away for a couple of minutes, and then we can move on.

 Station number nine is a FREE resource from Making Learning Fun.
-These geo board cards will help students work on fine motor dexterity and number recognition.
+These geo-board cards will help students improve fine motor dexterity and number recognition.
 Be prepared for a couple of rubber bands to go flying.
-It always happens, because they don’t have the best control, but they eventually learn and get really good at reproducing numbers, shapes and letters with these boards.
+It always happens because they don’t have the best control, but they eventually learn and get good at reproducing numbers, shapes, and letters with these boards.
 You can find geo boards like the ones below by clicking HERE.

 You’ll see the importance of starting slow to go far.
 So many of these activities and games follow my students throughout the year.
 Taking the time to build those routines will be essential.
 It makes changing over stations so much easier because the materials and activities are familiar –just new skills to keep them challenged and new themes to keep them engaged.

-So leave me any questions you might have, and I’ll make sure I include those too.
-I really believe that math stations can be the BEST part of your day.
+So leave me any questions you might have, and I’ll include those too.
+I believe that math stations can be the BEST part of your day.
 They certainly are MY favorite part of the day.